Sunday Meditation and Celebration

-It has to be said exactly like the lion’s roar which comes from the belly.
+It has to be said exactly like the lion’s roar.

-It is not just from your tongue – not even from your throat or heart.
+Let the shout come from the belly, not just from the tongue ; not even from the throat or heart.

-You have to watch from what source the shout is coming and go inwards to that source.
+Watch from what source you are shouting it from and go inwards to that source.

-Then it not only hits your center, your very being: it also brings in you a tremendous feeling of joy, laughter, and dance.
+It also brings with it a tremendous feeling of joy, laughter and dance.

-It is a ten minute silent sitting with soft Eastern-style music and gaps of silence.
+This is a ten minute silent sitting with soft Eastern-style music with gaps of silence.